-The Basics of the Loan to Value Ratio (LVR) in Australia
+The Basics of the Loan-to-Value Ratio (LVR) in the Australian Mortgage Sector

-The LVR expresses the ratio of a loan amount to the actual purchase price or valuation of your property as a percentage.
-Essentially, the lower your LVR, the larger your deposit has to be or the lower your LVR, the greater the equity you have in your property.
+The Loan-to-Value ratio (LVR or LTV) expresses the ratio of a loan amount to the actual purchase price or valuation of the property as a percentage.
+It determines the down payment required.

 - Low credit scores